kate-savinkova/game_of_life/README.md

 Project includes files with templates of starting fields, which can be passed by the stdio (./a.out < 5.txt)

-There're also special settings of the speed and condition of finishing a game.
+There're also special settings of the speed and condition of finishing a game:

+`a`: to make game be faster

+`z`: to make game be slower

+`q`: to finish the game